Nick12-hub/Calculating-Phonon-Spectrum-With-PHONOPY/README.md

 phonopy-bandplot  --gnuplot> PBAND.dat
 ```
 Then you will get __PBAND.dat__ and you can draw figures by Origin Gnuplot Matlab and so on!

+The simple tutorial is ending and thanks for __yong He__.

+You can refer to his tutorials!Click[:link: HERE](https://yh-phys.github.io).